-AMT has an extensive track record in matters relating to the Japanese Antimonopoly Act as well as aspects of international competition law, including matters involving foreign regulatory agencies.
-Our competition team consists of attorneys who have experience working for the JFTC and the European Commission, enabling AMT to provide first-class legal advice on the whole spectrum of competition and antitrust law.
-Our competition practice is highly ranked, having earned a Band 1 ranking from Chambers Asia for nine consecutive years (from 2010 to 2021).
+AMT has an extensive track record in matters relating to the Japanese Anti-monopoly Act as well as aspects of international competition law, including matters involving foreign regulatory agencies.
+Our competition team consists of attorneys who have experience working for the Japan Fair Trade Commission and the European Commission, enabling AMT to provide first-class legal advice on the whole spectrum of competition and antitrust law.
+Our competition practice is highly ranked, having earned a Band 1 ranking from Chambers and Partners for 10 consecutive years (from 2010 to 2022).

-Otemachi Park Building 1-1-1 Otemachi Chiyoda-ku Tokyo 100-8136 Japan Tel: +81 3 6775 1000 Fax: +81 3 6775 2288 Hideto Ishida hideto.ishida@amt-law.com www.amt-law.com
+Otemachi Park Building 1-1-1 Otemachi Chiyoda-ku Tokyo 100-8136 Japan www.amt-law.com takeshi.suzuki@amt-law.com